-With the proper defense, you might be able to reduce or even dismiss your charges.
+With the proper defense, you might be able to reduce or even dismiss your dealing in a controlled substancecharges.

-Take steps to move past this time in your life and recruit the help of Indianapolis criminal defense from Hessler Law PC.
-Call our office at (317) 886-8800 for a confidential consultation to further discuss your legal options.
+Take steps to move past this time in your life and get the help of an experienced Indianapolis criminal defense attorney from Hessler Law.
+Call our office at (317) 886-8800 for a free confidential consultation to further discuss your legal options.

 When Can You Be Charged with Drug Dealing in Indianapolis?